How Section 232 steel tariffs are reshaping the US supply chain and manufacturing industry

 The sentiment was echoed by Philip Bell, president of the Steel Manufacturers Association.

 “As the revised steel tariff goes into effect [on March 12], President Trump is boldly declaring that America will no longer be a dumping ground for cheap, subsidized foreign steel,” he said.
-“By closing loopholes in the tariff that have been exploited for years, President Trump will again supercharge a steel industry that stands ready to rebuild America.”
+“By closing loopholes in the tariff that have been exploited for years, President Trump will again supercharge a steel industry.
+This industry stands ready to rebuild America.”

 Learn more about our reliable data-driven insights, market-reflective prices, forecasts and analysis.